golang/go/README.md

 The easiest way to install is to run `go get -u golang.org/x/tools/...`.
 You can also manually git clone the repository to `$GOPATH/src/golang.org/x/tools`.

+## JS/CSS Formatting

+This repository uses [prettier](https://prettier.io/) to format JS and CSS files.

+The version of `prettier` used is 1.18.2.

+It is encouraged that all JS and CSS code be run through this before submitting a change.
+However, it is not a strict requirement enforced by CI.

 ## Report Issues / Send Patches

 This repository uses Gerrit for code changes.
 To learn how to submit changes to